jspecify/jspecify/docs/tsttcpw.rst

    which is written in terms of a “nullness” for each component, not an “additional nullness.”
 Still, the glossary’s concept of the “nullness” of a type is derivable from the type’s additional nullness.
-Notably, the glossary’s “nullable” type is our `strict mode <#strict-lenient>`__\ ’s `null-inclusive under every parameterization <#null-inclusive-under-every-parameterization>`__, and the glossary’s “non-nullable” type is our strict mode’s `null-exclusive under every parameterization <#null-exclusive-under-every-parameterization>`__.
+Notably, the glossary’s “nullable” type is our `least convenient world’s <#multiple-worlds>`__\ ’s `null-inclusive under every parameterization <#null-inclusive-under-every-parameterization>`__, and the glossary’s “non-nullable” type is our least convenient world’s `null-exclusive under every parameterization <#null-exclusive-under-every-parameterization>`__.

 For our purposes, base types (and thus augmented types) include not just